Simon-Tesla/Raccoony/README.md

 to see an example.

 ##Download

 **This is alpha-quality software.** There are bugs, and while it shouldn't harm your computer, use it at your own risk.

 [Download raccoony.xpi](https://github.com/NatePri/Raccoony/raw/master/dist/raccoony.xpi)

 ##Change Log

+* 0.0.23
+    - Fixed furrynetwork download support
+    - Disabled auto-fullscreen for sofurry (interferes with their fullscreen viewer) and deviantart (they already ensure the default preview fits the screen).
 * 0.0.22
     - Added support for e621.
 Note that since anyone can upload to e621, the artist is not always known.
 If Raccoony cannot determine an artist via the submission tags, it uses "unknown" as the artist's name.
 * 0.0.21